 - Are there volunteer opportunities for youth groups?

 Specific volunteer needs are determined and managed by each LOC host city.
-Typically, youth groups such as boyscouts/girlscouts, church and other civic organizations will be recruited as part of the Green Team.
+Typically, youth groups such as boy scouts/girl scouts, church and other civic organizations will be recruited as part of the green team.
 The Green Team helps keep the start and finish areas looking good to ensure our environmental impact is minimal.
-It is a great opportunity for youth groups to serve their communities.
-There must be one responsible accompanying adult for every five minors.
+It is a great opportunity for youth groups to serve their community.
+There must be one responsible accompanying adult for every five youth.

 - What are the benefits and expectations of a volunteer?

 Volunteering is a great way to support your community.
 For cycling fans, you have the unique opportunity to see the “ins and outs” of a professional cycling event.
 But, you don’t have to be a fan or know anything about cycling to volunteer.
 The LOC host cities are looking for people who are hard-working, enthusiastic and friendly.
-Although it is not required that you follow professional cycling, many volunteers who experience the Tour of Utah will leave as the sports newest fans.
+Although not required, we’re confident all of the volunteers who experience the TOU will leave as the sports newest fans.

 Volunteers have the option of signing up for more than one shift, but not for the same stage; unless the course is a loop and the start/finish city is the same.
-Volunteers who commit to three or more shifts may receive extra incentive items if available.
-Volunteers will be required to be outdoors and should be prepared for hot summer weather.
-Many of the conditions require long periods of standing, so please be certain you are able to do so.
-If you are interested in committing to all seven days as a Traveling Course Marshal, please click here.
+Volunteers will be required to be outside and should be prepared for hot summer weather.
+Many of the conditions require long periods of standing, so please be certain you are capable of the physical requirements.

 - What volunteer positions are available?